 According to the latest statistics from the ADA, at least 48 percent of U.S. adults have some form of cardiovascular disease.

 Yet, the good news is that garlic could help to lower the risk of developing cardiovascular health problems.
-A critical review analyzed the medicinal benefits of using garlic to prevent cardiovascular disease through extensive studies since 1993.
+A critical review analyzed the medicinal benefits of using garlic to protect heart health through extensive studies since 1993.

 Overall, they found that increased garlic consumption reduced the risk of cardiovascular disease.